esheldon/xshear/README.md

 # shear style
 #  "reduced": normal reduced shear shapes, source catalog rows are like
-#      ra dec g1 g2 weight ...
+#      (id) ra dec g1 g2 weight ...
 #  "lensfit": for lensfit with sensitivities
-#      ra dec g1 g2 g1sens g2sens weight ...
+#      (id) ra dec g1 g2 g1sens g2sens weight ...

 shear_style = "reduced"

 # sigma crit style
 #   "point": point z for sources.
 Implies the last column in source cat is z
 #  "interp": Interpolate 1/sigma_crit calculated from full P(z)).
 #            Implies last N columns in source cat are 1/sigma_crit(zlens)_i
+#  "sample": random sample of p(z).
+Implies the second-to-last column in
+#            source cat is a mean-z estimate to be used for weighting and
+#            last column in source cat contains a random sample from the p(z).

 sigmacrit_style = "point"

+# source id style
+#    "none": no source id in first column
+#   "index": integer source id in first column

+sourceid_style = "index"

 # number of logarithmically spaced radial bins to use
 nbin = 21

+# index of outermost radius bin for which xshear should print pairs to logfile
+# (0 for no printing)
+rbin_print_max = 0

 # min and max radius (units default to Mpc, see below)
 rmin = 0.02